Chirag080405/Chirag080405/README.md

-Here’s a personalized and updated version of your **GitHub README** that reflects your background and current work.
-I’ve tailored it based on the information you've shared:

----

 # Chirag H | AI & ML Enthusiast

 Welcome to my GitHub profile!
 I'm a second-year **Artificial Intelligence and Machine Learning (AI & ML)** student at **RV College of Engineering**, Bengaluru.
 I have a strong foundation in software development, quality assurance, and project management, honed through academic projects, internships, and personal endeavors.